Germany raids apartments of four Turkish imams suspected of spying

 "It is very clear that the influence of the Turkish state on Ditib is big.
 The association must plausibly disengage itself from Ankara," Maas said in a statement.

-"The investigations are looking into individual imams who are accused of collecting and passing on information illegally," spokesman Bekir Alboga said, adding that Ditib was not the official employer of the imams.

-"We represent almost 50 percent of the mosques and a majority of the Muslims in Germany who pose no kind of danger," he added.

-Last month, the GBA opened an investigation into Turkish intelligence operations on German soil after a lawmaker filed a criminal complaint.
+Last month the GBA launched an investigation into Turkish intelligence operations on German soil after a lawmaker filed a criminal complaint.
 Austria is also investigating whether Turkey has been operating an informer network targeting Gulen followers on its soil, via its embassy in Vienna.

 Turkey has accused Germany of harbouring militants from the Kurdistan Workers Party (PKK) and far-leftists of the DHKP-C, which has carried out attacks in Turkey.
 German officials reject the accusation.